 Instead of the higher loan rates that coincided with sugar processors’ massive $259 million defaults on their loans and large taxpayer costs in 2013, the amendment would return loan rates to levels that were historically associated with zero taxpayer costs.

 The USDA sets import quotas at a legal minimum each year, with very limited flexibility to respond to changing market conditions as needed.
 The USDA also sets detailed quotas known as marketing allotments that restrict the amount of sugar domestic producers can sell.
 This amendment eliminates the restrictive marketing allotments and gives the USDA the authority to better respond to ever-changing market demands in real time.
 NOTE: Foreign countries WILL NOT be able to dump sugar in the U.S. because of this amendment.

-- Repeal the Feedstock Flexibility Program.
-The 2008 farm bill added a program that requires the government, if sugar prices fall below guaranteed levels, to buy surplus sugar and then sell that sugar to ethanol companies, typically at a loss to taxpayers.
-The Sugar Policy Modernization Act would eliminate this requirement and protect taxpayers from footing the bill for this program
+Under current law, if sugar prices fall below guaranteed levels, the government will buy surplus sugar and then sell that sugar to ethanol companies, typically at a loss to taxpayers.
+This amendment would eliminate this and protect taxpayers.